-Seattle Port Commission’s most contested race draws two who think alike, differ in endorsements
+Biggest difference between 2 Seattle Port Commission candidates may be who’s backing them

 The biggest difference between the two candidates may be who backs them.

 If elected, Cho would be the only non-white commissioner.
-He’s never held elected office, but his focus on expanding opportunities for minority-owned businesses has won him support from the Asian American community, port unions and The Stranger, as well as a roster of state politicians including former Gov. Gary Locke.
+He’s never held elected office, but his focus on expanding opportunities for minority-owned businesses has won him support from the Asian American community, Port unions and The Stranger, as well as a roster of state politicians including former Gov. Gary Locke.

 Degginger’s backers include Alaska Air Group and Delta Air Lines, which operate 75% of flights at Sea-Tac, and stevedoring company SSA Marine, which leases almost all of Seattle’s marine cargo terminals.
 He’s also received the support of The Seattle Times editorial board, King County Executive Dow Constantine and former Port of Seattle CEO Tay Yoshitani.